Hinilawod

 Hinilawod is an epic poem orally transmitted from early inhabitants of a place called Sulod in central Panay, Philippines.
-The term "Hinilawod" generally translates to "Tales From The Mouth of The Halawod River".
-The epic must have been commonly known to the Visayans of Panay before the conquest, since its main protagonists, like Labaw Donggon, were noted in the accounts of the Islanders' beliefs and recorded by early Spanish colonizers.
-One of these Westerners' accounts says that the adventures of this ancient hero of Panay were recalled during weddings and in songs.
+The term "Hinilawod" generally translates to "Tales from the Mouth of the Halawod River".
+The epic must have been commonly known to the Visayans of Panay before the Spanish colonial period, since its main protagonists, like Labaw Donggon, were noted in early Spanish accounts of the local beliefs.
+One of these accounts says the adventures of the ancient hero of Panay were recounted during weddings and in songs.

-It was noted that there were still native mundos of Dingle, Iloilo who worshipped Labaw Donggon even until the last years of the Spanish rule in the Philippines.
-These worshippers would stealthily enter a certain cave in Dingle in the evening of a certain day of the year, in order to render homage and to offer poultry, doves, rice, bananas, and pigs to the ancient Visayan god.
+It was noted that there were still native mundos of Dingle, Iloilo who worshipped Labaw Donggon even until the last years of Spanish rule in the late nineteenth century.
+These worshippers would stealthily enter a certain cave in Dingle on the evening of a certain day of the year, in order to render homage and to offer poultry, doves, rice, bananas, and pigs to the ancient Visayan god.

-The Hinilawod Epic Chant Recordings, housed at the Henry Luce III Library of Central Philippine University, have been inscribed in UNESCO's Memory of the World Register.
+The Hinilawod Epic Chant Recordings, housed at the Henry Luce III Library of Central Philippine University, have been inscribed in the UNESCO Memory of the World Register.
 This marks Iloilo City's second UNESCO recognition, following its designation as the first Creative City of Gastronomy in the Philippines, and is the first documentary heritage outside Manila to receive this honor.

 Discovery

 Hinilawod was first discovered "by accident" in 1955, when Filipino anthropologist F. Landa Jocano became interested in native folklore.
-He travelled the hinterlands of his home island of Panay with two colleagues collecting folk songs, stories, and riddles.
-It was during one of those trips to the upland barrios of Lambunao, Maasin, Janiuay, and Calinog in Iloilo that his attention was called to a long and popular tale called Hinilawod.
-Portions of the story were sung to him and his colleague by an old man called Ulang Udig.
+He journeyed through the remote areas of his native island of Panay with two colleagues, gathering traditional folk songs, stories, and riddles.
+It was during one of those trips to upland barrios in the towns of Lambunao, Maasin, Janiuay, and Calinog in Iloilo that he was informed of a long and popular tale called Hinilawod.
+Portions of the story were performed to him and his colleague by an old man called Ulang Udig.

-Returning the following year with a radio technician from Central Philippine University, he then recorded a portion of the story on tape in 1956.
-However, when he returned, in 1957 to make a recording of the complete story, Ulang Udig could only recount the Epic of Labaw Donggon; he could no longer recount the much larger Epic of Humadapnon.
+Returning the following year with a radio technician from Central Philippine University, Jocano recorded a portion of the story on tape in 1956.
+However, when he returned to make a complete recording in 1957, Ulang Udig could only chant the Epic of Labaw Donggon, but could no longer narrate the much longer Epic of Humadapnon.
 Weeks later, Ulang Udig introduced Jocano to his aunt, an old babaylan named Udungan.
-However, the old babaylan could only chant little portions of the Humadapnon Epic.
-Jocano was then introduced to Udungan's niece, mountain singer named Hugan-an, who, after much cajoling, allowed herself to be taped recounting both her story and the Hinilawod.
+However, she could only chant bits of the Humadapnon portion.
+Jocano was later introduced to Hugan-an, the niece of Udungan and a mountain singer.
+After being persuaded for some time, she agreed to have herself recorded while sharing her personal story and recounting the epic Hinilawod.
 It took three weeks to complete the recording of the 30-hour epic poem.